endoflife-date/endoflife.date/products/firefox.md

 - **Firefox Developer Edition:** This branch is based off the **Firefox Beta** branch with additional DevTools merged in.
 It gets released aslongside the **Firefox Beta** release, following the same release pattern.
 Version number is always `X + 1`, `X` being the **Firefox** version number.

 - **Firefox Nightly:** This is the branch that receives all the changes before anything else.
 It gets daily updates which represent the master branch.
-This is the brancg that first features new changes/features, which then may be forwarded to **Firefox Beta** after being tested.
+This is the branch that first features new changes/features, which then may be forwarded to **Firefox Beta** after being tested.
 Version number is always `X + 2`, `X` being the **Firefox** version number.